zorkzou/G2C4/README.md

 3. If necessary, modify the templet file, such as basis set, ECP, occupation, convergence criteria, and so on.
 4. Make a copy of test/opt-freq.inp in your Gaussian calculation folder, and submit a Gaussian job.

+## Some tips

+1. In the case of single layer system (i.e. without using the `oniom` keyword), the `external` keyword activates the geometry optimization procedure in Cartesian coordinates, which converges quite slow.
+Z-matrix coordinates with `opt(zmat)` converges much faster.
+An `oniom` calculation has no such a problem since redundand internal coordinates being used by default.